scalding-io/social-media-analytics/datasets/stackexchange/README.md

 The original data field documentation is at http://meta.stackexchange.com/questions/2677/database-schema-documentation-for-the-public-data-dump-and-sede

-Only rows from the original XML data file whose PostTypeId is 1 or 2 is kept.
+Only rows from the original XML data file whose PostTypeID is 1 or 2 is kept.

 There are 9 tab separated fields:

-* Id
+* ID
-* PostTypeId
+* PostTypeID
-* ParentId
+* ParentID
-* OwnerUserId
+* OwnerUserID
 * CreationDate
 * ViewCount
 * FavoriteCount